gdsbook/book/notebooks/08_point_pattern_analysis.md

 Although informative, the result of this run is not particularly satisfactory.
 There are *way* too many points that are classified as "noise".

-This is because we have run DBSCAN with the default parameters: a radious of 0.5 and a minimum of five points per cluster.
-Since our data is expressed in metres, a radius of half a metre will only pick up hyper local clusters.
+This is because we have run DBSCAN with the default parameters: a radius of 0.5 and a minimum of five points per cluster.
+Since our data is expressed in meters, a radius of half a meter will only pick up hyper local clusters.
 This might be of interest in some cases but, in others, it can result in odd outputs.

 If we change those parameters, can pick up more general patterns.
 For example, let us say a cluster needs to, at least, have roughly 1% of all the points in the dataset: